-Generally thought to have originated from the Marquesas Islands, evidence of early existence in the Hawaiian Islands indicates initial contact and settlement as early as 200 AD to 600 AD (some suggest it was later.)
+Generally thought to have originated from the Marquesas Islands, evidence of early existence in the Hawaiian Islands indicates initial contact and settlement in about 1000 AD.

 Early on, with the family unit being the socio-political structure, there was no need for a hierarchical or complex society.
 However, as the population increased and wants and needs increased in variety and complexity, the need for chiefly rule became apparent.